 The Norfolk Centre for Young Musicians’ mission is one of access and excellence.
 No child of identified musical excellence should be denied access to NCYM because of a lack of financial means.
 Excellence in this context is more about musical potential than a specific ability on a given date.
 This Centre is not for the complete beginner – but talented young musicians in the earliest stages of learning who are able to demonstrate a technical and musical fluency will be welcomed alongside their more experienced peers.

 The National Music Plan requires Hubs to form partnerships with conservatoires, professional musicians and ensembles, concert halls and other arts venues to enrich the work of Music Services.

-The Guildhall School of Music & Drama, Educator Solutions Music Service and City of Norwich School desire to enhance the educational experience of talented, able and committed school-age pupils from Norfolk wishing to further their studies in instrumental and vocal training.
+The Guildhall School of Music & Drama, Norfolk Music Hub and City of Norwich School desire to enhance the educational experience of talented, able and committed school-age pupils from Norfolk wishing to further their studies in instrumental and vocal training.
 Additionally, to offer training placements for Guildhall School students wishing to prepare for careers as musicians working in schools, and to lead the way in conservatoire/school partnership in Europe.

 These priorities ensure that NCYM members develop key skills in:

 Sharing the love of music with others but also being inspired and pushed to try my best by passionate teachers – Lucy

 It is really good fun.
 The lessons are entertaining and very educational – Peter